GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

     ```sh
     gcloud config set project [PROJECT ID]
     ```

 1. In the Cloud Platform Console, [create a bucket](https://www.google.com/urlsa=D&q=https%3A%2F%2Fcloud.google.com%2Fstorage%2Fdocs%2Fcreating-buckets).
 This bucket is for storing the photos of your shared photo album.
-1. If you want collaborators on your photo album, click on the three-dots icon for your photo bucket on the right side of the screen.
-Click `Edit bucket permissions` and add the email addresses of the collaborators as `Storage Admins`.
+1. If you want collaborators on your photo album, [add IAM Permissions](https://www.google.com/url?sa=D&q=https%3A%2F%2Fcloud.google.com%2Fstorage%2Fdocs%2Faccess-control%2Fusing-iam-permissions%23bucket-add) to your bucket.
+Select`Storage Object Admin` as the role for each collaborator you want to add.
-1. Change the photos bucket permissions to make it publicly readable so that the photos may be viewed on your website. in the command line, run:
+1. Change the photos bucket permissions to make it publicly readable so that the photos may be viewed on your website.
+To do this, you'll need to [make your bucket data public](https://www.google.com/url?sa=D&q=https%3A%2F%2Fcloud.google.com%2Fstorage%2Fdocs%2Faccess-control%2Fmaking-data-public%23buckets).

-    ```sh
-    gsutil defacl ch -g allUsers:R gs://[PHOTO BUCKET NAME]
-    ```

 1. Create another bucket with `Multi-Regional` or `Regional` storage.
 This bucket is for storing the thumbnails of the photos in your shared photo album.
-1. Open the `Products & services` menu and click on `Pub/Sub`.
-Create a new topic with the same name as your photos bucket.
+1. [Create a new topic](https://www.google.com/url?sa=D&q=https%3A%2F%2Fcloud.google.com%2Fpubsub%2Fdocs%2Fquickstart-console%23create_a_topic) with the same name as your photos bucket.
 1. Click on the three-dots icon for your photo album topic and click on `New subscription`.
 Change the `Delivery Type` to `Push into an endpoint url`.
 This is the url that receives your Cloud Pub/Sub messages.
 For a url, use the following, replacing [PROJECT-ID] with the name of your project: `http://[PROJECT ID].appspot.com/_ah/push-handlers/receive_message`.
 1. Configure Cloud Pub/Sub notifications for your photos bucket by using the command line to run: